 Back in 2017 when the iPhone X was released, AppleCare+ saw a big increase to $199 for the flagship model.
 Last year saw the iPhone XS and XS Max stay at that same mark, with the protection plan for iPhone XR going for $149.
 After its 2019 iPhone event, Apple has updated its AppleCare+ details that reveal the iPhone 11 and iPhone 11 Pro are continuing the AppleCare+ pricing from last year.

 The AppleCare+ product listing for iPhone 11 Pro is the same as the one for iPhone X, XS, and XS Max at $199.
 It offers two-year protection, including accidental damage.
 Apple introduced the option to add coverage for loss and theft last year, which bumped the price to $299.
-That should also be the same for iPhone 11 Pro this year.
+That dropped to $269 for iPhone 11 Pro this year.

 The AppleCare+ listing for the iPhone 11 also covers the iPhone XR, 8 Plus, and 7 Plus.
 It goes for $149.
 Last year, adding theft and loss cost brought the total to $199, and we haven’t seen Apple share if that will be the same this year.

 Apple has detailed that deductibles will remain the same for the iPhone 11 lineup, ranging from $29-$269.
 If you want to bundle AppleCare+ into the monthly cost of your new iPhone and like upgrading each year, it may be worth checking out the iPhone Upgrade Program.
 Read more about AppleCare+ here.